A wave against sexual harassment and sexual assault of women : The ‘me too’ Movement (#metoo)

 Sexual violence often stays with a victim for a long time after the actual incident.
-94% of women who have been raped experienced post-traumatic stress disorder following the rape.
+94% of women who have been raped experience post-traumatic stress disorder following the rape.
 Seventy percent of sexual assault victims experience moderate to severe distress, which is more than victims of any other violent crime.

-picture taken from worklawyres.com
+the picture was taken from worklawyres.com

 Male Sexual Assault: